GilvanTWS/GilvanTWS/README.md

 ### 👨‍💻 About Me
 - 🎓 CS student at UFCA (2nd semester)
-- 💻 Focused on C programming, algorithms, and problem-solving
+-  Focused on C programming, algorithms, and problem-solving
-- 🔍 Interested in backend development, systems, and SAP technologies
+-  Interested in backend development and systems
-- 🚀 Always working on new projects and improving technical skills
+-  Always working on new projects and improving technical skills

 ###